Monamoxie/metton-app/README.md

   <br>

 ## AWS Setup with Terraform
+I've designed the follwing guidelines with AWS's Free Tier in mind.
+However, you're free to scale up the resources as needed depending on usage and requirements.

 To use this Terraform configuration, you need to set up your AWS credentials and configuration files.
 Follow these steps:

-1. **Create a `terraform.tfvars` file** in .terraform directory of the project, if it doesn't already exist.
+1. **Create a `terraform.tfvars` file** in `.terraform` directory of this project, if it doesn't already exist.

 2. **Define your AWS configuration and credentials paths** in the `terraform.tfvars` file.
 For example: